coderbyheart/sdk-nrf/applications/asset_tracker_v2/README.rst

 The application samples sensor data and publishes the data to a connected cloud service over TCP/IP via LTE.
 As of now, the application supports `AWS IoT Core`_.
-The application is intended to be used with an instance of `Asset Tracker cloud example for AWS`_ running on the cloud side.
+The application is intended to be used with an instance of `Asset Tracker Cloud Example for AWS`_ running on the cloud side.

 Firmware architecture
 =====================